KV-Efficient VLA: A Method to Speed up Vision Language Models with RNN-Gated Chunked KV Cache: Introduction

-To alleviate these runtime and memory bottlenecks, we propose a lightweight KV-Efficient module (see Figure~\ref{fig:framework}) that accelerates attention during long-horizon action generation by compressing and selectively retaining context.
-Concretely, the raw KV is partitioned into fixed-length chunks, and each chunk is aggregated and then passed through a recurrent module (e.g., LSTM).
-We use the pretrained LLaMA 3 8B~\cite{meta2024llama3}, replacing the traditional KV cache~\cite{liu2024sharedkv} with our KV-Efficient module.
-We perform low-cost fine-tuning using low-rank adaptation (LoRA)~\cite{lin2021lora} to adjust for approximation errors.
-Our model is fine-tuned on the LLaMA Factory framework~\cite{llamafactory2023} with robotic datasets, X-Embodiment~\cite{li2023openxembodiment}, DROID~\cite{chen2023droid}, and RoboMind~\cite{zhang2023robomind}, over 5K A800 GPU training hours.
-By applying our KV-Efficient attention design to existing VLA baselines, we achieve up to $1.21\times$ faster inference speed on average compared to the baseline models.
-Importantly, our method preserves accuracy and generalization, demonstrating strong performance across unseen object types, novel spatial configurations, and diverse backgrounds.
+To alleviate these runtime and memory bottlenecks, we propose a lightweight KV-Efficient module (Figure~\ref{fig:overall}) designed to accelerate attention in long-horizon action generation by compressing and selectively retaining context.
+Specifically, the raw KV cache is divided into fixed-length chunks, with each chunk aggregated and processed through an LSTM module~\cite{LSTM}.
+We employ the pretrained LLAMA 2 7B~\cite{LLAMA2}, replacing the traditional KV cache with the KV-Efficient module.
+Fine-tuning is conducted using low-rank adaptation (LoRA)~\cite{Lora} to compensate for approximation error, implemented through the LLAMA Factory framework~\cite{zheng2024llamafactory} with robotic datasets, Open X-Embodiment~\cite{embodimentcollaboration2025openxembodimentroboticlearning}.
+By applying our KV-efficient attention design to existing VLA architectures, we achieve up to 1.34$\times$ faster inference speed on average compared to baseline models.
+Our contributions include: